All Episodes

 I just there are people now that I think are beginning to get it.

-President Trump is going to talk about him.
+President Trump is going to talk about him?

 He's quick to adjust.

-There's a lot of rough patches in there, but the growth trajectory was unlike any I've seen.
+His trajectory from private life, entrepreneur, businessman, to politician, there's a lot of rough patches in there, but the growth trajectory was unlike any I've seen.

-And I think we're on the road to getting it both on the economy and on national security issues, and on an enemy that at least he has the courage to identify, which is radical Islamic terrorists.
+And I think we're on the road to getting it, both on the economy and on national security issues and on an enemy that at least he has the courage to identify, which is radical Islamic terrorists.

-Uh anyway, Richard, thank you.
+Anyway, Richard, thank you.

 You have a great weekend.